-The per capita income in Topeka in 2010 was $17,057, which is low income relative to Indiana and the nation.
-This equates to an annual income of $68,228 for a family of four.
+The per capita income in Topeka in 2018 was $25,280, which is middle income relative to Indiana and the nation.
+This equates to an annual income of $101,120 for a family of four.
 However, Topeka contains both very wealthy and poor people as well.

 The most common language spoken in Topeka is English.
 Other important languages spoken here include German/Yiddish and West Germanic languages.